 We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (myuhc.com/communityplan) or call Customer Service.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (myuhcadvantage.com) or call Customer Service.

 Section 4 Your monthly costs for the plan